Dongha929/Dongha929/README.md

 POSTECH IME 19
-* In IME, interested in data science, automation
+* In IME, data science and automation

 ROKA 2021.02.01 ~ 2022.07.31